-Clearly, the Asus RT-AX56 has nothing to brag about in terms of performance — it’s a very modest device.
+The Asus RT-AX56 has nothing to brag about in terms of performance -- it's a very modest device.
 With that low expectation, though, I had a good time testing it.
 This little thing delivers!

 Excellent Wi-Fi speeds (considering the cost)

-You can find out how its numbers stacked up against other mesh satellites — all of them are more expensive and of higher Wi-Fi specs — in the chart below.
+You can find out how its performance is stacked up against other mesh satellites -- all of them are more expensive and of higher Wi-Fi specs -- in the chart below.

 But the gist is generally, if you only care about sustained speeds of 300Mbps or slower, you can use the RP-AX56 however you want.
 Any faster speeds will require wired backhaul, and then you can get close to 800Mbps.
 Not bad at all.

-I tested it both as an AiMesh node (both wired and wireless) and as a standalone Access Point.
+I tested it both as an AiMesh node (wired and wireless) and as a standalone Access Point.

-As expected, as a wireless mesh node (similar to an extender), the RP-AX56 scored some half the speed compared to when it works as an AP or a wired mesh node — the latter two had similar performance.
+As expected, as a wireless mesh node (similar to an extender), the RP-AX56 scored half the speed compared to when it works as an AP or a wired mesh node -- the latter two had similar performance.
 Signal loss is a real thing.

 Good range, reliable signals

-The Asus RP-AX56 passed my week-long stress test with no issue.
+The Asus RP-AX56 passed my week-long stress test with no issues.
 The repeater proved to be reliable.

 The Asus RP-AX56 AX1800 Dual-Band Wi-Fi 6 Repeater is a safe buy for those with a wired home or looking to extend an Asus AiMesh-ready network wirelessly to deliver a modest broadband connection of around 300Mbps lower.